 Day 1: Los Angeles, CA

-For the beach lovers, I would actually recommend spending a full day in Malibu over the other highly touristic beaches.
-It’s much more quiet and calm, and honestly more beautiful.
+For the beach lovers, no doubt you picture sun and sand when you think of California.
+I recommend spending a full day in Malibu over the other highly touristic beaches in LA.
+It’s much more quiet and calm, and honestly more beautiful, with cliffs and rocks and sea creatures.

 Days 2 & 3: Joshua Tree National Park